 Students who will hold large (typically $15,000 or more), competitive prestigious external fellowships may also be eligible to receive a supplemental fellowship from the CSEM Program to help offset the cost of health insurance.
 Students receiving an external fellowship should contact the Graduate Coordinator for more information

 Graduate research assistantships are available to CSEM students through faculty research grants.
-Positions can range from 10 to 20 hours per week and may additionally provide coverage of tuition and fees.
-The Oden Institute has a minimum GRA salary rate of $2,500 per month for CSEM students funded on a GRA.
-For salary ranges see the Student Employee Compensation.
+Positions can range from 10 to 20 hours per week and normally provide coverage of tuition and fees.
+The Oden Institute has a minimum GRA salary rate of $2,583 per month for CSEM students funded on a GRA.
+For salary rates for student academic titles established by the Office of the Executive Vice President and Provost see Student Employee Compensation.

 The CSEM Program has a limited number of Teaching Assistantships available for advanced students.
 Additionally, CSEM students may obtain Teaching Assistantships through associated UT departments.
 Appointments can range from 10 to 20 hours per week and include tuition assistance.
-For salary ranges see the Student Employee Compensation.
+For salary rates for student academic titles established by the Office of the Executive Vice President and Provost see Student Employee Compensation.